-Planning a trip to Vietnam with kids can feel overwhelming.
-Streets buzzing with scooters, tourist vans everywhere, and crowded markets often make the country seem like chaos—especially for parents.
+Planning a trip to Vietnam with kids can feel overwhelming at first.
+The buzzing scooters, crowded markets, and constant motion can make the country seem a little chaotic—especially for parents who love structure and calm.

-Having traveled across Asia with our two kids, we ranked Vietnam #1 in our Top 11 Family-Friendly Destinations—and in this guide, we’ll show you why it’s such a perfect choice for families.
+Having traveled across Asia with our two kids, we ranked Vietnam #1 in our Top 11 Family-Friendly Destinations — and in this guide, you’ll see exactly why it deserves that spot.

 We’ve had some of our most memorable family vacations in Vietnam with kids—including our youngest’s very first international trip.